byam11123/authentication/README.md

 - MongoDB with Mongoose
 - bcryptjs for password hashing
 - jsonwebtoken for JWT implementation
+- cookie-parser for handling cookies
 - Mailtrap for email verification
+- Crypto for generating secure random tokens
 - Dotenv for environment variable management